Balancingrock/SwifterSockets/README.md

 #Features
 - Shields the Swift application from the complexity of the Unix socket calls.
-- Directly interfaces with the POSIX calles using:
+- Directly interfaces with the POSIX calls using:
 	- connectToTipServer
 	- tipTransfer
 	- tipReceiverLoop
+	- tipAccept
+	- setupTipServer
+- Implements a framework on top of the POSIX calls with:
-	-
+	- Connection (class)
-- Implement a client with InitClient, Transfer, Close.
+	- connectToTipServer (returns a connection)
-- Implement a server with InitServer, Accept, Receive, Transfer, Close.
-- Can be used in three ways:
-	- Synchronously with result codes.
-	- Synchronously with exceptions.
-	- Asynchronously for implicit multithreading.
+	- TipServer (class, produces connections)
 - Includes replacements for the FD_SET, FD_CLR, FD_ZERO and FD_ISSET macro's.
-- Comes with some example code.

 #Version history